pubnub/pubnub-mcp-server/resources/sdk_docs/dart_misc.md

 ## Resume

-Force the SDK to resume data transmission and reach PubNub.
+Force the SDK to try and reach out to PubNub.
+This method doesn't take any arguments.

 ### Method(s)